alexsam29/MyCheckUp/ProductBacklog.md

 ### Dashboard
 > - As a doctor, I should be able to add a prescription to a patient so that the patient can view their prescription.
 > - As a doctor, I should be able to edit the patient’s prescription so that I can make changes if required.
-> - As a doctor, I should be able to view my profile page and see that all information is legit.
+> - As a doctor, I should be able to navigate to my profile page and see that all information is correct.
 > - As a doctor, I should be able to view my patients’ profiles so that I can see all of the patients under my care.
 > - As a doctor, I should be able to view the patient’s medical history so that I can get a good understanding of the patient.
 > - As a doctor, I should be able to see and access all of my appointments.